-- In the Uyuni Web UI, navigate to Admin > Setup Wizard and select the Products tab.
-This dialog displays a completion bar for each product when they are being synchronized. - In the Uyuni Web UI, navigate to Software > Manage > Channels, then click the channel associated to the repository.
+- In the Uyuni WebUI, navigate to Admin > Setup Wizard and select the Products tab.
+This dialog displays a completion bar for each product when they are being synchronized. - In the Uyuni WebUI, navigate to Software > Manage > Channels, then click the channel associated to the repository.
 Navigate to the menu:[Repositories > Sync] tab.
 The Sync Status is shown next to the repository name.. - Check the synchronization log file at the command prompt:

-'''

 tail -f /var/log/rhn/reposync/<channel-label>.log

-'''

-Each child channel will generate its own log during the synchronization progress.
-You will need to check all the base and child channel log files to be sure that the synchronization is complete.
+Each child channel generates its own log during the synchronization progress.
+You need to check all the base and child channel log files to be sure that the synchronization is complete.